shreddd/newt-2.0/README.md

 ##Authenticated functions and adapters

-You can implement authentication at two levels
+You can implement authentication at two levels:

-1. In the views.py function for a given API resource.
+1: In the views.py function for a given API resource.
 You can change the implementing view to inherit from AuthJSONRestView instead of JSONRestView.

 eg. In the store adapter views.py file, you will need to change
 ```python